lnxsam/redistore/README.md

 # redistore

 Implementation of mini e-commerce app using Postgres, Redis, and Redisearch.
-This repository is based on Hexagonal architecture.
+This repository is based on Hexagonal architecture(ports&adaptors).

 ## How to run project